 More recently, in November of 2020, the American Academy of Ophthamology also noted the association between Beovu use and development of RV and RVO.
 Even Novartis suggests people who have received Beovu injections to seek immediate care from a physician if they develop symptoms of RV or RVO.

-If you or someone you know has been diagnosed with Retinal Vasculitis (RV) and/or Retinal Vascular Occlusion (RVO) after treatment with Beovu contact us online or call us at 1-866-252-3535.
+We are currently investigating Beovu cases Nationwide.
+If you or someone you know has been diagnosed with Retinal Vasculitis (RV) and/or Retinal Vascular Occlusion (RVO) after treatment with Beovu, contact us online or call us at 1-866-252-3535.

 Do not stop taking any medication without consulting your healthcare provider.